javierlopm/pokelang/README.md

 ## Arrays
 Arrays are a reference that points to the first element of it.

-Arrays can be be stored in the static area if it's declared as a global var and has a fixed size given explicitly, otherwise the content will be stored in the heap and it's memory must be allocated by the user.
+Static arrays (with fixed size) are stored in the static area if it's declared as GLOBAt, if they are local to a block or procedure will be stored on the stack at runtime.

+Dynamic arrays must be allocated by the programmer in the heap, pointers to this data type can be stored in a local context or may be GLOBAt

 This data type is indexed starting at 0, static array declarations must include the number of elements that can hold.

-Pokelang array's are homogenous,
+Pokelang array's are homogenous.

 ## Structs
 Structs is implemented as a reference to the first field of it.